 - Electric motors

 Powder metallurgy and die casting are both near-net shape processes.
 (Though we’d argue powder metallurgy can create a true net shape part.)

 However, there are many situations in which there's a clear advantage of powder metallurgy over casting.
-The powder metallurgy process's advantages are especially evident when working with higher-value and high-melting-point materials.
-Finally, remember powder metallurgy offers far greater flexibility in terms of the materials use -- therefore expanding your design possibilities for automobile components and several other applications.
+The powder metallurgy process's advantages are especially evident when working with high-value and high-melting-point materials.
+Finally, remember this metalworking process offers far greater flexibility in terms of the materials use -- therefore expanding your design possibilities for automobile components and several other applications.

 To learn more about the possibilities (and disadvantages) powder metallurgy offers vs. forging, die casting, and other processes, check out the free e-book and related resources below: